-Heaney waits on, picking up familiar sounds echoed by the receiver (the amplified grave ticking of hall clocks) as it lies next the phone unattended in a calm mirror glass and sunstruck pendulums .
-He waits on…
+The caller waits on … now conscious of equally familiar sounds echoed via the receiver (amplified grave ticking of hall clocks) left speakerless (unattended) in a harmony of light effects (calm of mirror glass and sunstruck pendulums .
+He waits on.

-Heaney’s wait is ended and his emotions well up: Next thing he spoke and I nearly said I loved him.
+The poet-son’s wait is ended (next thing he spoke) and his emotions well up (I nearly said I loved him).

-Heaney alludes to the difficulty he and his father experienced in expressing openly their affection for one another.
-The issue will crop up again in Album, iv from the Human Chain collection of 2010 (and the three poems following it) lamenting the understated love the poet felt his father.
+Heaney alludes to the difficulty he experienced in expressing openly his affection.
+The issue will crop up again in Human Chain (2010) in Album, iv and the three subsequent poems lamenting the unstated love the poet felt.
 Patrick Heaney passed away in 1986 following Heaney’s mother’s death in 1984.